KrzysztofHerman/CanelosWorkshopIHP2024-docs/docs/source/simulation.rst

   ngspice vlnggen control.v

+The next step involves a xschem symbol creation which references respective inputs and outputs.
+Since the digital module drives the transmission gate transistors the load we apply has a capacitive character.

-The following image shows  a complete schematic which instantiates SPI module and generates appropiate signals in order to drive the digital module inputs.
+The following image shows  a complete schematic which instantiates SPI module and generates stimuli signals in order to drive the digital module inputs. :which

 .. image:: _static/spitest_sch.png
   :width: 800